Romani people in Austria: Romani history in Austria

 In the Habsburg monarchy under Maria Theresa (1740–1780), a series of decrees tried to force the Romanies to permanently settle, removed rights to horse and wagon ownership (1754), renamed them as "New Citizens" and forced Romani boys into military service if they had no trade (1761), forced them to register with the local authorities (1767), and prohibited marriage between Romanies (1773).
 Her successor Josef II prohibited the wearing of traditional Romani clothing and the use of the Romani language, punishable by flogging.

+In early November 1941, approximately 5000 Austrian Romani were transported to the Łódź Ghetto.
+However, their stay in the ghetto was short and by January 1942 the group had been taken from Lodz to Chełmno extermination camp.
+There, they were all killed using mobile gas vans as part of the Romani Holocaust.